theonjs/theon/README.md

 ## Validators

-A validator is technically a middleware that is executed after the standard middleware call chain and it's responsible of validating the request/response objects, for instance, you can validate payloads againts a JSON schema or HAR interface.
+A validator is technically a middleware that is executed after the standard middleware call chain and it's responsible for validating the request/response objects, for instance, you can validate payloads against a JSON schema or HAR interface.

-Validators can be attached to any `theon` entity and supports both request/response phases.
+Validators can be attached to any `theon` entity and support both request/response phases.

-You can use a validator to perform a validation of the request object before it's sent over the network in order to verify it has all the required params expected by the server, such as query params, headers, payload...
+You can use a validator to perform a validation of the request object before it's sent over the network in order to verify it has all the required parameters expected by the server, such as query params, headers, payload...

-In the other hand, you can validate the response too, in order to determine if it can satisfy a certain requirements in the client side (e.g: response body, error messages, headers...).
+On the other hand, you can validate the response too, in order to determine if it can satisfy certain requirements on the client side (e.g: response body, error messages, headers...).

 ### Phases

-- **request** - Validate the request object before it's send over the network
+- **request** - Validate the request object before it's sent over the network
-- **response** - Validate the response object once it has been received in the client
+- **response** - Validate the response object once it has been received by the client

 ### API